ReconfigureIO/UX/docs/source/tutorial_1_hist_parallel.rst

 * **Channels** are directional constructs which allow you to introduce communication and synchronization by sending and receiving data to and from goroutines.
 * **Select** statements allow you to control when concurrent operations can run by switching between channels.
 When we're thinking about a parallel system, select statements effectively give you control over when processes need to run sequentially, rather than concurrently, to meet your design requirements.

-For a more in-depth look, see :ref:`concurrency`.
+For a more in-depth look, see our |blog post| of why we use Go.

 Parallelizing the histogram
 ----------------------------